oiegorov/expo_improved/README.md

       :resources => ["nodes=2", "nodes=3"],
       :walltime => 100
     )
-    g5k_run                     #run the reservation
+    g5k_run                     # run the reservation
-    check $all                  #check that all the nodes were properly reserved
+    check $all                  # check that all the nodes were properly reserved
-    $all.each { |node|          #$all contains a set of reserved nodes task node, "uname -a"     # execute on node command "uname -a" and wait till it finishes }
+    $all.each { |node|          # $all contains a set of reserved nodes task node, "uname -a"     # execute command "uname -a" on each and wait till it finishes }

+As you can see, an experiment specification can be divided into two parts:

+1. Describe all your requirements (sites, nodes, environments, walltime, etc. -- for the full list see lib/g5k_api.rb) and run reservation (+ deployment if :types => ["deploy"] was specified)

+2. Do whatever you want with reserved nodes (using $all variable to address nodes and Expo's DSL commands: task, atask, ptask, etc.)